 GRE Text Completion Question Types

-Question Types Description Number of Questions
+| Question Types | Description | Number of Questions |

-Single Blank These questions have a single blank to be filled up.
-For sentences or passages with a single blank, you will have to choose the right option from five given words 2 in each section
+| Single Blank | These questions have a single blank to be filled up.
+For sentences or passages with a single blank, you will have to choose the right option from the 5 given words | 2 in each section |

-Double Blank Double blank text completion questions have two blanks to be filled up.
-You will have to choose the right answer from three given options.
-2-3 in each section
+| Double Blank | Double blank text completion questions have two blanks to be filled.
+You will have to choose the right answer from three given options. | 2-3 in each section |

-Triple Blank Triple blank text completion passages have three blanks which need to be filled.
-Three options will be given from which you will have to pick up the right word 1-2 in each section
+| Triple Blank | Triple blank text completion passages have three blanks that need to be filled.
+Three options will be given from which you will have to pick the right word | 1-2 in each section |

 GRE Text Completion Tips and Strategies

-• Skim through the passage to derive a concept of the given texts
+- Skim through the passage to derive a concept of the given texts

-• Candidates might think that there is a definite order to attempt GRE text completion questions.
+- Candidates might think that there is a definite order to attempt GRE text completion questions.
 However, it is not necessary that the first question needs to be harder and needs to be filled first.
 Perhaps one of the other blanks is easier to fill first.
-Select your choice for that GRE fill in the blank, and then see whether you can complete another blank.
+Select your choice for that GRE fill-in-the-blank, and then see whether you can complete another blank.

-• Post selecting the answer, check for logical, grammatical and coherence within your answers to gain appropriate GRE scores.
+- Post selecting the answer, check for logical, grammatical, and coherence within your answers to gain appropriate GRE scores.

-• Divide the texts in understandable sentences
+- Divide the texts into understandable sentences

 When dealing with the length of GRE text completion, the questions that consist of an entire paragraph can be difficult.
 In that case, before you consider any of the answer choices, break the text completion up into smaller paragraphs.
 Try this while solving text completion practice questions.
-This way it would be easier during finals.
+This way, it would be easier during finals.

-To understand this, consider the below mentioned example:
+To understand this, consider the following example:

 To solve this question, break the texts into smaller fragments in your own words.
 Doing this will help aspirants to find the appropriate words for each blank.
 Let’s justify this with the first sentence: